 Weatherford College hereby reserves the right to withhold courses at any time, change fees, rules, calendar, curricula, degree programs, degree requirements, graduation procedures, and any other requirement affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.
 The provisions of this catalog do not constitute a contract, expressed or implied, between any applicant, student, or faculty member and Weatherford College.

 WEATHERFORD COLLEGE INSTITUTIONAL MISSION STATEMENT

-Weatherford College enriches the lives of the students and communities it serves through innovative, affordable, and accessible learning and cultural opportunities.
+Weatherford College embraces a culture of excellence, fostering the success of all of its students and enriching the communities it serves through innovative, affordable, and accessible learning and cultural opportunities.